kharyam/litra-driver/README.md

      off
        Turns off the Litra Glow

-     brightness
-       Sets the brightness level of the Litra Glow

      temp
        Sets the temperature level of the Litra Glow

+     bright
+       Sets the brightness level of the Litra Glow
 ```

 Sample Usage